The Mexican Civil War of 1910 - 1920

 Interestingly this coin states that it contains a small amount of gold and is marked "ORO [gold] : 0.595".
 It definately has a different color than a pure silver coin.
 The coin weight is ~24 g and not .595 g as indicated in Krause.
 This is a silver dollar sized coin with a vertical reeded edge.
 These 2 Pesos all seem to have striking problems although I've seen single Pesos of this type nicely struck.

 It should be noted that in Latin America {I recall with Peru}, the silver coinage could contain "up to 3% gold".
 It wasn't just a question of having the knowledge to remove it.
 It the 19th century, removal of these gold traces during silver refining was apparently quite energy intensive.
-Thus if the value of the recovered gold was less than the estimated fuel costs for the higher temperature needed for refining it, it was left in place.
+Thus if the value of the recovered gold was less than the estimated fuel costs for the higher temperature refining it was left in place.

 "Guerro Peso"